freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I gulped, leaned forward, and mustered all the confidence I could.
 "Yes," I said.
 "I believe I can."

 And he said, "Good.
 Good.
 OK.
-Go wait in the Pho restaurant downstairs. \[The CTO\] should be down there in a minute."
+Go wait in the Pho restaurant downstairs.
+[The CTO] should be down there in a minute."

 So I talked with the CTO over noodles.
 Mostly listened.
 I'd learned that people project intelligence on quiet people.
 Listening intently not only helps you get smarter – it even makes you looks smarter.

 And the approach worked.
 The meeting lasted about an hour.
-The noodles were good, I learned a lot about the company history, and the near-term goals.
-The CTO said, "OK go back up and talk with \[the director of engineering\]."
+The noodles were tasty.
+I learned a lot about the company history, and the near-term goals.
+The CTO said, "OK go back up and talk with [the director of engineering]."

 And I did.
 And he offered me a job.